 3. Bring the animal to the shelter

-- If you do not want to keep the animal in your home until its owners are located you can bring the animal to the shelter at 3020 Hillegas Road during normal business hours.
+- If you do not want to keep the animal in your home until its owners are located and you live in Allen County, you can bring the animal to the shelter at 3020 Hillegas Road during normal business hours.